Free document shredding offered in Kansas - NewsBreak

 Next week, the Kansas attorney general’s office is offering free document destruction events around Kansas as a way to mark National Consumer Protection Week.

 “Our office works hard year-round to protect consumers,” Kansas Attorney General Derek Schmid said in a news release.
-“Next week, we will place a particular focus on helping Kansans protect themselves from identity theft and stay safe from scams.”Jackson County to pay another $800k to relocate homeowners from future jail site
+“Next week, we will place a particular focus on helping Kansans protect themselves from identity theft and stay safe from scams.”2 Kansans dead, 2 others critically injured in Oklahoma crash

 Schedule of events: